nurtai325/qurt/README.md

 docker compose up
 ```

-Open localhost in the browser
+Open localhost in the browser.